-6. Draw a Line between the correct Vocabulary Word and its definition from Hamlet:

-Fashion having a bad smell or taste; something

-wicked or unfair; an action or mistake

-that is harmful to yourself or others

-Woe the goal to hurt someone because of

-something wrong done to you

-Remembrance what makes a person who they are -

-emotions, characteristics, behavior,

-etc.; a supernatural being like a ghost

-Foul the world around us including plants,

-animals, and the humans on the earth;

-what makes up a person's character or

-personality

-Vow a feeling of great sadness; the thing

-that causes troubles

-Honest a promise

-Spirit untrue, dishonest, or mistaken; doing

-something that is unfair or unkind to

-another

-Wrong a memory or recollection; an item kept

-to remind you of someone

-Nature someone who speaks the truth or does

-the right thing; used to persuade

-others of the truth of something

-Revenge popular trends in styles of clothing but

-also in manners or behavior;

-something associated with a specified

-place or people

-BONUS: What are 2 major themes of Hamlet?
+Please complete the following test be fore & after watch ning the performance.
+Name: Date: 1.
+Which of the following genres of plays did Shakespeare use?
+6. Draw a Line between the correct Vocabulary Word and its definition from Hamlet: a.
+Tragediesb.
+Comediesc.
+Histories Fashion having a bad smell or taste; something wicked or unfair; an action or mistake that is harmful to yourself or others d.
+All of the Above Woe the goal to hurt someone because of something wrong done to you 2.
+What genre would Hamlet fit into?
+Remembrance what makes a person who they are - emotions, characteristics, behavior, a.
+Tragedy b.
+Comedy c.
+History d.
+Poetry Foul etc.; a supernatural being like a ghost the world around us including plants, animals, and the humans on the earth; what makes up a person's character or personality 3.
+Denmark is a in the play?
+Vow a feeling of great sadness; the thing that causes troubles a.
+Characterb.
+Settingc.
+Themed.
+Prop Honest Spirit a promise untrue, dishonest, or mistaken; doing something that is unfair or unkind to another 4.
+Put the following Plot Terms in order from Wrong a memory or recollection; an item kept to remind you of someone Beginning to End for one of Shakespeare's Plays: Falling Action, Climax, Exposition, Resolution, and Rising Action Nature someone who speaks the truth or does the right thing; used to persuade others of the truth of something 1 Revenge popular trends in styles of clothing but also in manners or behavior; something associated with a specified place or people 55.
+Which is not a technical element of theatre? a.
+Props b.
+Costumes c.
+Audience d.
+Set re 2 major themes of Hamlet ?